smartcontractresearchforum/docs/en/content_how_to_get_compensated_for_work.md

 * Only submit one invoice per billing cycle, even if both hourly and grant work was completed
 * Group together payments from multiple bounties

-To learn about work opportunities at SCRF, look for announcements on the [forum](https://www.smartcontractresearch.org/), join the [💲start-here](https://discord.com/channels/784234332617048065/962841663246585896) channel, or look on GitHub for [open positions](https://github.com/smartcontractresearchforum/docs#open-positions).
+To learn about work opportunities at SCRF, look for announcements on the [forum](https://www.smartcontractresearch.org/), check the [project board](https://github.com/orgs/smartcontractresearchforum/projects/4) for active initiatives that may be of interest, join the [💲start-here](https://discord.com/channels/784234332617048065/962841663246585896) channel, or look on GitHub for [open positions](https://github.com/smartcontractresearchforum/docs#open-positions).

+## Learn More About SCRF
+SCRF is an interactive forum supported by an active international community.
+SCRF’s members work together to advance actionable blockchain research.
+[Learn more about SCRF](https://github.com/smartcontractresearchforum/docs) and discover ways to [get involved](https://github.com/smartcontractresearchforum/docs/blob/main/en/content_connecting_with_scrf.md).